 Eliminating the Wage Garnishment

 Although the amount of the wage garnishment protects an individual from an excessive wage garnishment, people who are below the poverty line have an additional protection.
-According to the U.S. Department of Labor (DOL), after a wage garnishment, you must be left with 30 times the current federal minimum wage.
-As of July 2009, the federal minimum wage was $7.25 per hour.
-This means that your garnishment may not be applied if you don’t have enough money, commonly referred to as disposable income, to take.
+The U.S. Department of Labor requires that after a wage garnishment, you must be left with 30 times the current federal minimum wage.
+At the date of publication that remains $7.25 per hour, a figure set in 2009.
+This means that your garnishment may not be applied if you don't have enough money, commonly referred to as disposable income, to take.
 Disposable income or earnings is the amount of money left after your required deductions such as Social Security, local, state and federal taxes and state employee retirement systems.
+You may also qualify for an exemption if you currently pay more than 50 percent of the support for a child or other dependent.

 Protesting a Wage Garnishment